 Except for title V services, it is Medicaid policy that services which are available without charge to all individuals in the community may not be reimbursed.
 Services without charge, for purposes of Medicaid, means that no individual or family is charged for medical care and third party reimbursement is not sought.

-The law requires the provision of the services needed by EPSDT clients if the to maximize treatment of clients is an essential aspect of the EPSDT program.
+The law requires the provision of the services needed by EPSDT clients if the services can be covered under the Medicaid program.
+Coordination of services to maximize treatment of clients is an essential aspect of the EPSDT program.
 Therefore, programs which enter into written interagency and/or provider agreements with the Medicaid agency to provide a service mandated on that agency, must specify the terms of reimbursement in such agreements.

 The following conditions must be met if Medicaid is to be billed for medical services provided by other agencies or programs financed by Federal and State funds: